PDF/UA: Requirements for conforming assistive technology (AT) (Clause 9)

 The formal name of PDF/UA is "ISO 14289-1 Document management applications -- Electronic document file format enhancement for accessibility -- Part 1: Use of ISO 32000-1 (PDF/UA-1)".

-Audience & Benefits
+Audience and benefits

 While the PDF/UA specification is written for software developers, PDF/UA support is of interest to persons with disabilities who require or benefit from assistive technology when reading electronic content.
 With PDF/UA conforming files, readers and assistive technology, users are guaranteed – so far as the PDF format itself can provide – equal access to information.

 The benefits of PDF/UA extend beyond people with disabilities.
 With support for PDF/UA, reader software will be able to reliably reflow text onto small screens, provide powerful navigation options, transform text appearance, improve search engine functionality, aid in the selection and copying of text, and more.

 History

 The PDF/UA project began in 2004 as an AIIM Standards Committee.
 The PDF/UA wiki, operated by AIIM, contains agendas, meeting-minutes and public-access documents pertaining to the development of PDF/UA.

 Chaired since 2005 by Duff Johnson, in 2009 AIIM's PDF/UA Committee became the U.S. Committee for ISO/AWI (Accepted Work Item) 14289 with Cherie Ekholm of Microsoft as International Project Leader.

 The US Committee continued as the main driver of the standard's development through the WD, CD, DIS and FDIS Phases of ISO standards development, with review, comment and balloting by the member bodies of ISO TC 171.

 ISO 14289-1:2012 (PDF/UA) was published in July, 2012.
 A minor update (ISO 14289-1:2014) was published in December 2014.
 The document is available directly from the ISO's webstore.

 In October 2012 the US Library of Congress added PDF/UA to their list of archivable file formats.
 The LoC's guidance states that PDF/UA is "...a preferred format for page-oriented content by the Library of Congress."

 Adobe Systems, the largest implementer of interactive PDF software, has announced its intention to support PDF/UA.

 In December 2014 ISO published ISO 14289-1:2014, a minor revision of the original 2012 document.

 In March 2016 AIIM and ANSI published PDF/UA as an American National Standard:.

 AIIM's US Committee for PDF/UA has published the following documents in support of PDF/UA: